 We're about to tell you why you may want to revisit this form and how it may save you from owing money at tax time.

 What's an allowance?

 The whole purpose of the W-4 is for you to indicate the number of allowances you'd like to claim.
-This number (usually between 0-7) is what determines much tax dollars are withheld from your paycheck.
-The higher the number your list, the fewer the tax dollars that are deducted from your paycheck.
+This number (usually between 0-7) is what determines how much tax dollars are withheld from your paycheck.
+The higher the number you list, the fewer the tax dollars that are deducted from your paycheck.
 At first glance, it seems like you might as well list the highest number allowed, but the downside is that if you don't pay enough in taxes throughout the year, you'll owe come April.

 Let it be known there are TONS of schools of thought around how to optimize this number so that you neither owe or are owed at tax time.
 Our opinion, coupled with that of Stash's resident tax expert, Rich, is slightly different.

 We say: 95% of the time, it's in your best interest to claim 0 and single.

 Tell 'em you're single, even if you're not

 Say you're a married couple and both of you work for companies.
 Each of you make $70,000.
 The employer has no information on your spouses income so they tax you as if your "household income" is $70,000 a year which would put you in the 15% tax bracket.
 However when you go to file your taxes, your household income is actually $140,000, putting you in the 25% bracket.
 Since your employer does not know your spouses income, they inevitably wind up withholding incorrectly.

 For higher earners, exemptions on tax returns are phased out.
 The IRS also limits high earners on itemizing deductions.
 Lower earners usually do not itemize their taxes or have any exemptions other then themselves and spouse (which the tax tables already account for).
 Putting 1 exemption means you have a dependent and are a lower earner.
 Putting more then 1 means you have large itemized deductions (mortgage interest, real estate taxes) which most lower earners typically do not have.